znshje/photoshopCClinux-SC/README.md

 ## :computer: Installation

-the installer scripts use a virtual drive of wine and makes a new `winprefix` for photoshop
+the installer scripts use a virtual drive of wine and makes a new `winprefix` for photoshop installer scripts use a virtual drive of wine and makes a new `winprefix` for photoshop

 first of all, you need to clone the repository with this command:
 ```bash